-Abby is experienced in research, research design, usability testing, wireframing (low-medium fidelity), prototyping, information architecture, and writing.
-She has worked in independent and collaborative environments and thrives in both as a leader and a contributor.
-Most recently, she directed the UX strategy and research for the Eviction Lab’s data mapping and visualization tool where she designed and conducted formative design studies and drove the interaction design.
+One of her favorite projects was directing UX strategy and research for Princeton University’s Eviction Lab data mapping and visualization tool where she designed and conducted formative design studies and drove the interaction design.
 She also served as content and accessibility consultant and English-Spanish translator for the site.

-Abby has designed, conducted, and analyzed large and small research projects that span discovery and market research, design research, and usability studies for responsive web, enterprise applications, ecommerce, and medical devices.
-She is proficient in qualitative, quantitative, and mixed research methods.
+Abby has designed, conducted, and analyzed large and small research projects that span discovery and market research, design research, and usability (formative and summative) studies for responsive web, enterprise applications, e-commerce, education technology, and medical devices.
+She is an experienced facilitator and proficient in qualitative, quantitative, and mixed research methods.

 Public Speaking + Training

 Abby earned her BA in Spanish linguistics, her MA in Hispanic Linguistics, and her PhD in Hispanic and Lusophone Literatures, Cultures, and Linguistics from the University of Minnesota, with research interests centered on language acquisition and sociolinguistics.